alice1212123/tf2-csgo-shit/README.md

-# tf2-shit
+# tf2/csgo-shit
-mastercomfig preset and hud for tf2
+mastercomfig preset and hud for tf2 also csgo shit